 CVL162B Plane Surveying 2-Lab 6 lab hrs/wk, 2 cr.

 Incorporates field survey with a focus on data gathering for computerized mapping.
-Introduces American Land Title Association specification standards.
+Introduces American Land Title Association specification standards and the use of GPS equipment.
 Prerequisite: DRF131, CVL161A, CVL161B, and concurrent enrollment in CVL162A, or consent of instructor.
 Sp